 Data Sources

-An external data source is a third-party database that resides outside of Laserfiche Cloud.
-You can use remote agents to query external data sources and transmit the results to Laserfiche Cloud.
-This allows you to store sensitive data securely within your organization's firewalls, while providing a secure method to share this data with Laserfiche Cloud.
+You can use either remote agents or a direct Microsoft SQL connection to query external data sources and transmit the results to Laserfiche Cloud.
+This allows you to store sensitive data securely within your organization's firewalls, while providing a method to share this data securely with Laserfiche Cloud.

 Getting Started with External Data Sources